eigs/EVSL/README.md

 among   the test  drivers).
-EVSL also  provides tools  for spectrum slicing, i.e.,  the technique of  subdividing a given interval  into p smaller subintervals and computing the eigenvalues in each subinterval independently.
-EVSL  implements a polynomial filtered  Lanczos (thick restart, no  restart) a rational  filtered Lanczos (thick  restart, no restart), and a polynomial filtered subspace iteration for solving standard eigenvalue problems
-A u = &lambda;  u  and generalized eigenvalue problems A u = &lambda;  B u.
+EVSL also  provides tools  for spectrum slicing, i.e.,  the technique of  subdividing a given interval  into p smaller subintervals and computing the eigenvalues in each subinterval independently, as well as Kernel Polynomial method (KPM) and Lanczos based density of states/spectral density estimators.
+EVSL  implements a polynomial filtered  Lanczos (thick restart, no  restart) a rational filtered Lanczos (thick  restart, no restart), and a polynomial filtered subspace iteration for solving standard eigenvalue problems A u = &lambda;  u  and generalized eigenvalue problems A u = &lambda;  B u.